Category Archives

 It was our second full day in country when Ole and his wife played golf with me at Keilir GC, a pretty awesome, utterly treeless links half laid out on a pleasingly uneven bed of rock-strewn lava.
 Icelanders all speak excellent English but Ole’s was best, so I got the inside dope from him — not just where to hit the ball, but all manner of Icelandic information, the kind you won’t find in Lonely Planet.

 For example, 58-year-old Ole and his wife Trina spend their winters in Florida.
-Anyone with the means similarly bugs out for all of January and February, lest they misplace the will to live during another season of perpetual darkness.
+Anyone with the means similarly bugs out for all of January and February, he said, lest they misplace the will to live during another season of perpetual darkness.
 When flying home, the plane often stops in Bangor, Maine to refuel: If the weather is poor upon approaching Reykjavik, Ole explained, there is no nearby place to divert a large plane; it must have enough juice to reach Glasgow, Scotland.

 What about the Faroe Islands?
 I asked him.
 “Not practical,” Ole said with a shrug.
 “Landing even a small plane in the Faroes is a reminder of why we have seatbelts.”
 At which point he put down his $12 Gull beer and violently jerked his torso forward, as if air brakes had just been applied to his barstool, full bore, halfway down the adorable little runway serving Torshavn.